 https://uenroll.identogo.com/ Opens in New Window or call 1-844-539-5539.
 Several locations are available.
 Opens in New Window PDF Download

 Effective October 1, 2018, the Erie Police Department no longer provides fingerprint services to in-state fingerprint requests.
 This change is in response to Senate Bill 17-189.
 The Erie Police Department will still conduct fingerprint services to those who need prints for out of state employment or who need printed cards to be sent to the FBI.
-The fee for this services is $10 per card.
-Fingerprinting is offered Thursdays and Fridays from 9 a.m. -4 p.m., no appointment necessary.
+The fee for this service is $10 per card.
+Fingerprinting is offered during normal business hours, no appointment necessary.

 Sex Offender Records